WeWork and Yardi Partner to Jointly Create the Next Generation of Workplace Management Software

 About WeWork:

 WeWork WE was founded in 2010 with the vision to create environments where people and companies come together and do their best work.
 Since then, we've become one of the leading global flexible space providers committed to delivering technology-driven turnkey solutions, flexible spaces, and community experiences.
-For more information about WeWork, please visit us at https://wework.com.
+For more information about WeWork, please visit wework.com.

 About Yardi: